macports/macports-webapp/README.md

  ```

 ## Populate Initial Data in the Database
- - Put the file `portindex.json` in the root of the project.
+ - Put the file `portindex.json` or `<filename>` in the root of the project.
 To generate this file, you need to run `portindex2json.tcl`.
- - Run `python manage.py load` to populate the Ports, Categories and Maintainers tables.
+ - Run `python manage.py load <filename>` to populate the Ports, Categories and Maintainers tables.
+If you do not supply `<filename>`, the default `portindex.json` will be used.
- - Run `python manage.py load-dependencies` to load the Dependencies table.
-This command should be ran only after the ports table has been completely populated from the `portindex.json` file.
+ - Run `python manage.py load-dependencies <filename>` to load the Dependencies table.
+This command should be ran only after the ports table has been completely populated from the `load` (previous) command.
  - Run `python manage.py fetch-build-history` to fetch few recent builds from the buildbot.

 ## Start the Server